Monmouth County NJ Shoplifting Lawyer

 What is the Sentence for Shoplifting in New Jersey?

 The degree of the shoplifting charge that a Defendant will be facing is directly related to the dollar amount of the alleged merchandise.
 Here is the breakdown of the degrees as well as the applicable penalties for each degree.

 Second Degree Shoplifting Sentence in Monmouth County NJ:

 The value of the merchandise in question has to be over $75,000.
 If convicted of this charge a Defendant will be facing up to ten (10) years in a New Jersey State Prison, a fine up to $150,000 and a felony criminal record.

-Third Degree Shoplifting Charges Freehold NJ:
+Potential Sentences for a Third Degree Shoplifting Case Freehold NJ:

 The value of the merchandise in question has to be over $500 but less than $75,000.
 If convicted of this charge a Defendant will be facing up to five (5) years in a New Jersey State Prison, a fine up to $15,000 and a felony criminal record.

-Fourth Degree Shoplifting Charges in Tinton Falls:
+Penalties for a Fourth Degree Shoplifting Charges in Tinton Falls:

 The value of the merchandise in question has to be over $200 but less than $500.
 If convicted of this charge a Defendant will be facing up to five 18 months in a New Jersey State Prison, a fine up to $10,000 and a felony criminal record.